tangentsoft/pidp8i/HACKERS.md

-Cross-platform build systems such as CMake ease building the same software on multiple disparate platforms straightforward, but the PiDP-8/I software is built primarily on and for a single operating system, Rasbpian Linux.
+Cross-platform build systems such as CMake ease building the same software on multiple disparate platforms straightforward, but the PiDP-8/I software is built primarily on and for a single operating system, Raspbian Linux.
 It also happens to build and run on [several other OSes][oscomp], for which we also do not need the full power of something like CMake.
 Autosetup and GNU `make` suffice for our purposes here.